spinnaker/spinnaker.github.io/guides/developer/plugin-creators/overview.md

 ## Example Spring plugin

 The Spring Example Plugin does not use a PF4J extension point or dependencies.
-It's 100% Spring components and was created to test various cases.
-See the [project]([https://github.com/spinnaker-plugin-examples/springExamplePlugin]) for details.
+It uses Spring components and was created to test various use cases.
+See the [project](https://github.com/spinnaker-plugin-examples/springExamplePlugin) for details.